uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

     format: HTML

-Observation 1: A large allowance for hamming distance may impact the identification of the seed sequences when simulated with shorter seeds
+Observation 1: a large allowance for hamming distance may impact the identification of the seed sequences when simulated with shorter seeds
 ------------------------------------------

 Tables 2 and 3 present examples of simulated TCRs for the long and short seed simulations, respectively.
 As expected, most of the amino acids in the original long seed are retained, with only a few positions changed.
 The opposite is true for the short seeds.
 Since we allowed up to two hamming distances for a seed of three amino acids, it is a challenge to identify the original seed within the simulated TCRs.